 The gold reserve

-The gold makes the gold and currency reserve more stable
+Gold makes the gold and foreign exchange reserves more stable

-The main reason why Sweden still has a gold reserve is because the value of gold does not normally follow the same pattern as the value of the currency reserve.
-Consequently, the combined value of the gold and currency reserve is more stable than the value of the gold reserve and the currency reserve separately.
+Gold contributes to counteracting fluctuations in the total value of the gold and foreign exchange reserves, as the value of gold does not normally follow the same pattern as the value of the foreign exchange reserves.
+Consequently, the combined value of the gold and foreign exchange reserves is more stable than the value of the gold reserve and the foreign exchange reserves separately.

-The Riksbank has concluded an agreement with a number of other central banks, the Central Bank Gold Agreement (CBGA), which places a limit on the amount of gold central banks may sell each year.
+The Riksbank has entered an agreement, the Central Bank Gold Agreement (CBGA), with a number of other central banks.
+This agreement restricts how much gold the central banks may sell each year.
 This has been done to avoid sales having undesirable effects on the gold price.

 Geographical spread reduces risk